Investing

 4. Why index investing is the smart investor’s choice

-Unfortunately, history shows us that time and time again, those who try and beat the market by timing entry and exit points are always outsmarted – by each other.
+Unfortunately, as history shows us time and time again, those who try and beat the market by timing entry and exit points are always outsmarted – by each other.

 1. Too many people are stock picking